-- If a request is placed on the 'reserve list' but the developer chooses to submit an application in any event without first securing an allocation, they will be considered to have withdrawn the request and will be removed from that list; - Mitigation capacity which was not available at the time of submission will not be conferred on a submitted planning application retrospectively; and - Only one scheme for a particular site will be included on the 'reserve list' at any one time.
+- Mitigation capacity which was not available at the time of submission will not be conferred on a submitted planning application retrospectively; and - Only one scheme for a particular site will be included on the 'reserve list' at any one time.

-Appendix 5 Allocation of SANG Capacity in Hart District to Developments in Rushmoor Borough
+Appendix 5.
+Allocation of SANG Capacity at Blandford Woods to Development in Rushmoor Borough